Washington Dulles IAD Airport Overview

-1. The AeroTrain System operates underground on dual track and runs between Main Terminal and Concourses A, B, & C. Its temporary C-Gate station is beneath the site for a future Concourse, ultimately replacing the present C/D Concourse.
+1. Presently, the AeroTrain System operates underground on dual track and runs between Main Terminal and Concourses A, B, & C only, while Concourse D is still served by shuttle buses.
+Its temporary C-Gate station is beneath the site for a future Concourse, ultimately replacing the present C/D Concourse.

 2. Concourse Z is to be expanded.

 3. Construction of the Washington D.C. to Dulles Metro Rail (via Silver Line) involves a 23-mile extension of Metro's existing Orange line from East Falls Church West to Dulles Airport and Loudon County.
-Under Phase 1 service, scheduled for late 2013, it will run from the East Falls Church Metro Station westward with four stations in Tysons Corner to the Wiehle Avenue Station at the eastern edge of Reston.
-Phase 2 (at $1.4B) involves another 11.4 miles to the Airport and is scheduled for 2016--with six stations: Reston Town center, Herndon, Innovation Center, Washington Dulles Airport, Routes 606 & 772/Ashburn.
+Under Phase 1 service, scheduled for September 2013, it will run from the East Falls Church Metro Station westward with four stations in Tysons Corner to the Wiehle Avenue Station at the eastern edge of Reston.
+Work on Phase 2 (at $1.4B) had already begun, involving another 11.4 miles to the Airport and is scheduled for 2016--with six stations: Reston Town center, Herndon, Innovation Center, Washington Dulles Airport, Routes 606 & 772/Ashburn.

 4. A fifth runway, the east-west runway with 10,500 feet in length, parallel to runway 12-30 is in the planning stages.